14 Fall Road Trips for Stunning Scenery Around the United States

 Georgia's Blue Ridge Mountains

-You probably only think of fall foliage in New England, but southern parts of the country also have beautiful colors to view.
-Try a road trip through Georgia for warmer temperatures than up north.
+When you think of places to see fall foliage, New England destinations probably come to mind, but southern parts of the country also have beautiful colors to view.
+A road trip through Georgia's Blue Ridge Mountains offers stunning foliage without the cold weather you'd find up north.

 Start at The Russell Brasstown Scenic Byway in the northern part of the state, which takes you through the Blue Ridge Mountains along the Chattahoochee River.
-Stop in Helen, a mountain town modeled after a quaint Bavarian village, for the Oktoberfest celebration, and at Brasstown Bald, the highest natural point in Georgia and the ultimate foliage viewing vantage point.
-Make a pit stop in Clayton, an old mountain town with antique shops, galleries and restaurants.
-Take a hike in the nearby Chattahoochee-Oconee National Forest or visit wineries and vineyards in Georgia Wine Country.
-The Beachwood Inn, a tiny cottage inn, offers special wine dinners in the fall.
+Stop in Helen, a mountain town modeled after a quaint Bavarian village, and at Brasstown Bald, the highest natural point in Georgia and the ultimate foliage viewing vantage point.
+Make a pit stop in Clayton, an old mountain town with antique shops, galleries, and restaurants.
+Take a hike in the nearby Chattahoochee-Oconee National Forest, or visit wineries and vineyards in Georgia Wine Country.
 Then head east to the Tallulah Gorge State Park, where you can explore a 1,000-foot chasm carved over millions of years by the Tallulah River.
-In November, visitors can hike and watch the biannual “whitewater releases,” when expert kayakers can brave the class V+ rushing rapids.

 Rhode Island's Pint-sized Charms

 Take a drive through the country’s smallest state, which is packed with fall activities without too much drive time between each.
-Start at the new Rail Explorers excursion in Newport, where pedal-powered vehicles trace historic railroad tracks to go on one-hour tours.
+Start at the Rail Explorers excursion in Newport, where pedal-powered vehicles trace historic railroad tracks on one-hour tours.
 Then head to Bristol to take in some historic mansions.
-Next, check out the Jack-O-Lantern Spectacular at the Roger Williams Park Zoo in Providence.
-You can try the Soaring Eagle Zip Ride at night, which takes you past thousands of ghoulish creations.
-Then stop along Rhode Island’s Brewery Trail, which includes Foolproof Brewing Company in Pawtucket.
-Finally, head to Woonsocket to cruise the waterways on the Blackstone Valley Explorer Riverboat, which runs at Cold Spring Park through October.
+Next, check out the Jack-O-Lantern Spectacular (open Oct.1 — Nov.
+1) at the Roger Williams Park Zoo in Providence.
+Finally, stop along Rhode Island’s Brewery Trail, which includes Foolproof Brewing Company in Pawtucket.

 New York's Finger Lakes